interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 * **[Slot](https://medium.com/enpit-developer-blog/alexa-what-are-slots-and-how-to-read-slot-values-ea050047df0c):** Variables within an Intent.
 * **Interaction Model:** Determines whether the current Skill can handle certain Requests.

+### Starter code

+We have provided [starter code for an Alexa adventure game](https://github.com/interactive-fiction-class/interactive-fiction-class.github.io/raw/71a272ddeb413a8c399f37f1a527c77d771509a1/homeworks/alexa_action_castle/lambda.zip).
+You are free to modify it however you want and bring in any dependencies you feel will be useful, but do not forget to add them to `requirements.txt`.

+* The `lambda_function.py` file contains all of the Request Handlers.
+Add your Request Handlers here.
+* `game_classes.py` and `game_utils.py` hold all of the Action Castle code.
+Put your game code here.
+* `constants.py` is just a list of global constants you want the entire application to have access to.
+You might not need this.
+* You probably won't need to edit `utils.py` unless you want to add extra utilities.

 ### Setting up the Environment
 ![Click on the "Console" button](https://github.com/interactive-fiction-class/interactive-fiction-class.github.io/blob/23bb567280aba13ab9c3e09db35f87c0a887cace/assets/img/developer.png)
-Sign in to the [Alexa Developer Console](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/start?sc_category=paid&sc_channel=SEM&sc_campaign=SEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex&sc_publisher=GO&sc_content=content&sc_detail=571868003723&sc_funnel=convert&sc_country=US&sc_keyword=alexa%20developer%20console&sc_place=&sc_trackingcode=e&sc_segment=&sc_medium=paid%7CSEM%7CSEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex%7CGO%7Ccontent%7C571868003723%7Cconvert%7CUS%7Calexa%20developer%20console%7C%7Ce%7C&gclid=CjwKCAjwoduRBhA4EiwACL5RP8suprxHnexM4TslG_jvjmEYp2-lbEjkdUA-sCXTwZ2URKafzWGjshoCYREQAvD_BwE).
-Click on "Create Skill".
+Sign in to the [Alexa Developer Console](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/start?sc_category=paid&sc_channel=SEM&sc_campaign=SEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex&sc_publisher=GO&sc_content=content&sc_detail=571868003723&sc_funnel=convert&sc_country=US&sc_keyword=alexa%20developer%20console&sc_place=&sc_trackingcode=e&sc_segment=&sc_medium=paid%7CSEM%7CSEM-GO%5EBrand%5EAll%5ELD%5EProfessional_Developer%5EEvergreen%5EUS%5EEnglish%5ETex%7CGO%7Ccontent%7C571868003723%7Cconvert%7CUS%7Calexa%20developer%20console%7C%7Ce%7C&gclid=CjwKCAjwoduRBhA4EiwACL5RP8suprxHnexM4TslG_jvjmEYp2-lbEjkdUA-sCXTwZ2URKafzWGjshoCYREQAvD_BwE) (see image above).

+Then click on "Create Skill".
 Select the *Custom Model* and *Alexa Hosted (Python)* options.
 In the next page select the *Start from Scratch* option.
 Once you create your skill, click on it and go on the `Code` tab.
 There you can copy and paste the template files we gave you in `lambda.zip`, or even better, you can use Python's `import` functionality.

 You should define a set of [Amazon Intents](https://developer.amazon.com/en-US/docs/alexa/interaction-model-design/design-the-custom-intents-for-your-skill.html) and implement [Request Handlers](https://developer.amazon.com/en-US/docs/alexa/alexa-skills-kit-sdk-for-java/handle-requests.html) to parse them.
 You may also find it useful to look into the [ASK Skills Documentation](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/api/core.html).

 *Note:* We have implemented the "direction" Request Handler for you.
 You will still have to implement the Intents in the Interaction Model, but you can use the "direction" Request Handler as a guide for creating other Request Handlers.

+In `lambda_function.py`, each Request Handler has its own class, and within that class there is a `can_handle` function and a `handle` function. `can_handle` is where you specify the Intent (aka the keywords to trigger this). `handle` is what will happen when it's triggered.

+Add a new Handler class for each command and then add it to the SkillBuilder() at the end of the file (`sb.add_request_handler(yourHandler)`).

 #### Some useful commands
 * `ask_utils.is_request_type(type)(handler_input)`: checks if the Request type is equal to the input type.